 In response to the public health risks of COVID-19, the Chief Medical Health Officer issues public health orders under the authority of The Public Health Act, 1994.
 The public health orders include measures and restrictions to mitigate the transmission of the virus.
 As the pandemic evolves, the public health orders will change accordingly.
-Regional differences in transmission and health care needs may also require some changes to the overall provincial approach.
+Regional differences in transmission and health care needs may also require some changes to the overall provincial approach, including issuing focused public health orders to mitigate specific transmission risks.
+If a public health order happens to conflict with the guidelines in the Re-Open Saskatchewan Plan, the requirements in the public health order take precedence.

 Below are some general restrictions in place to help prevent the transmission of COVID-19.
 For a complete list of restrictions and information on the current public health orders, as well as restrictions for specific workplaces, please visit saskatchewan.ca/COVID19.